grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 At the beginning of the test we open a connection to the database and clean all existing orders in it (more on that shortly), then create an order object, insert it into the database and query the database for all orders it contains.
 At the end, we make an assertion that the order we tried to insert is among all orders in the database.

-Why do we clean up the database?
+Why do we clean up the database at the beginning of the test?
 Remember that a database provides persistent storage.
-If we do not clean it up and run this test again, the database already contains the item if the insertion in the previous test succeeded.
+If we don't clean it up before executing the logic of this test, the database may already contain the item we are trying to add, e.g. from previous executions of this test.
 The database might not allow us to add the same item again and the test would fail.
 Ouch!
 It hurts so bad, because we wanted our tests to prove something works, but it looks like it can fail even when the logic is coded correctly.
 Of what use would be such a test if it couldn't reliably tell us whether the implemented logic is correct or not?
 So, to make sure that the state of the persistent storage is the same every time we run this test, we clean up the database before each run.

 Now that the test is ready, did we get what we wanted from it?
 I would be hesitant to answer "yes".
 There are several reasons for that:

-1. The test is going to be slow.
-It is not uncommon to have more than a thousand tests in a suite and I do not want to wait half an hour for results every time I run them.
+1. The test will most probably be slow, because accessing database is relatively slow.
+It is not uncommon to have more than a thousand tests in a suite and I don't want to wait half an hour for results every time I run them.
 Do you?
-2. Everyone who wants to run this test will have to set up a local database on their machine.
-What if their setup is slightly different from yours?
+2. Everyone who wants to run this test will have to set up a special environment, e.g. a local database on their machine.
+What if their setup is slightly different from ours?
 What if the schema gets outdated -- will everyone manage to notice it and update the schema of their local databases accordingly?
-Will you re-run your database creation script only to ensure you have got the latest schema available to run your tests against?
+Should we re-run our database creation script only to ensure we have got the latest schema available to run your tests against?
-3. There may not be an implementation of the database engine for the operating system running on your development machine if your target is an exotic or mobile platform.
+3. There may be no implementation of the database engine for the operating system running on our development machine if our target is an exotic or mobile platform.
-4. Note that the test you wrote is only one out of two.
-You will have to write another one for the scenario where inserting an order ends with an exception.
-How do you setup your database in a state where it throws an exception?
-It is possible, but requires significant effort (e.g. deleting a table and recreating it after the test, for use by other tests that might need it to run correctly), which may lead you to the conclusion that it is not worth writing such tests at all.
+4. Note that the test we wrote is only one out of two.
+We still have to write another one for the scenario where inserting an order ends with an exception.
+How do we setup the database in a state where it throws an exception?
+It is possible, but requires significant effort (e.g. deleting a table and recreating it after the test, for use by other tests that might need it to run correctly), which may lead some to the conclusion that it is not worth writing such tests at all.

-Now, let's try something else.
-Let's assume that the database itself works fine (or will be tested by other tests, like black-box tests) and that the only thing we want to test is our own code (remember, we're trying to imagine really hard that it's a serious domain logic).
-In this situation we can substitute the database connection for a fake object that acts as if it was a connection to a database but does not write to a real database at all -- it only stores the inserted records in a list in memory:
+Now, let's try to approach this problem in a different way.
+Let's assume that the database itself works fine (or will be tested by other tests, like black-box tests) and that the only thing we want to test is our own code (remember, we're trying to imagine really hard that there is some serious domain logic coded here).
+In this situation we can substitute the database connection for a fake object that acts as if it was a connection to a database but does not write to a real database at all -- it only stores the inserted records in a list in memory.
+The code for such a fake connection could look like this:

 ```csharp
 public class FakeOrderDatabase : OrderDatabase